What You Need to Know About the HOA Board Member Certification in Florida for 2023

 Registering for the Course

 Most schools offering this course have online registration.
-Examples of these include Florida CAM School and Florida Community Associations Academy.
+Examples of these include Prolicense Florida and Florida CAM Schools.
 You can also find law offices that hold the board member certification course throughout Florida.

 Taking the Course

-The in person classroom course provides four hours of instruction based upon the Florida Board Member Certification Course manual.
-The 100-page tome explains the fiduciary duties of an HOA and typical association operational procedures.
+The in-person classroom course provides education based upon the Florida Board Member Certification Course manual.
+The course explains the fiduciary duties of an HOA and typical association operational procedures.
 The course costs less than $100 per person.

 It covers applicable state and federal laws, essential community association operations, how to run a meeting, preparing budgets and finances, governing documents, asset protection and insurance.